variantstudios/intelligentinvestingllc.com/_posts/2017-05-08-is-an-8-return-good-three-ways-to-find-out-.md

 ---
-title: 'Is an 8% return good?
+title: 'Is an 8% Return Good?
 Three Ways to Find Out.'
 date: 2017-05-08 10:00:00
 image_path: /assets/images/blog/doors-1767564_1920.jpg
 short_description: 'Is scoring 120 points in a basketball game good?
 Not if the other teams scores 150.
 Is getting a 75% on a math test good?
 Yes, if every other student in the class scored under 75% and it is graded on a curve...'